 Benign Paroxysmal Positional Vertigo

-The panel made recommendations against 1) radiographic imaging, vestibular testing, or both in patients diagnosed with BPPV, unless the diagnosis is uncertain or there are additional symptoms or signs unrelated to BPPV that warrant testing.
+- Radiographic imaging and/or vestibular testing should not be used in patients diagnosed with BPPV, unless the diagnosis is uncertain or there are additional symptoms or signs unrelated to BPPV that warrant testing.

 - Patients with posterior canal BPPV should be treated with particle repositioning maneuver (PRM).

 - Initial therapy may include vestibular rehabilitation or observation with the assurance of follow up.
 Patients should be reassessed within one month to confirm symptom resolution.

 - BPPV should not be routinely treated with vestibular suppressant medications such as antihistamines or benzodiazepines.

 - Patients with BPPV who are initial treatment failures should be evaluated for persistent BPPV or underlying peripheral vestibular or CNS disroders.